h2oai/datatable/docs/api/type/is_numeric.rst

     .. x-version-added:: 1.1.0

     Test whether this type belongs to the category of "numeric" types.
-All boolean, integer and float types are considered numeric.
+All boolean, integer, float and void types are considered numeric.
 Therefore, this method returns ``True`` for types

         - :attr:`void <dt.Type.void>`
         - :attr:`bool8 <dt.Type.bool8>`